ShogunPanda-archive/clavem/README.md

 See the [documentation](http://rdoc.info/gems/clavem) for more information.

+## Use on jRuby

+To use on jRuby, you need to install a gem with C extensions which must be compiled.

+See jRuby documentation to see how to enabled extensions compilation.

 ## Contributing to clavem

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.